natecostello/van_two_point_oh/blog/2023-3-15-air-cond-install/air-conditioning.md

 * Negative cable will have 1/4" on one end, and 5/16" for connection to main negative bus.
 * Short 6" cable with 1/4" on one end, and 5/16" on other end.

+Will fuse at 60 to protect BP 65 and wire.
+This is common size with our solar fuse.

 Floor Pass though:

 ```